 The burning sensation and feeling of prosperity and richness strong arms people into putting money down on a new car, boat, Disney vacation or what have you.
 Here’s the thing to remember: After that down payment, you’re still responsible for the pesky monthly payments that stick around much longer.

-Smart Move: Use the refund to abolish your bills, not create new ones.
+Assuming you are prepared for emergencies, use the refund to abolish your bills, not create new ones.
 Never create on-going debt with one-time funds.

 There’s no doubt that shopping for new clothes, shoes, electronics or other cool stuff is a great anti-depressant, but it’s dumb.
 Once that shopper’s high wears off you’ll be right back where you were—broke but with more stuff.